dypflying/chimestack-docs/content/en/docs/Usage/WebUI/Platform/publicimage/_index.md

 weight: 10
 ---

-* Check image bucket list
+## Check image buckets
-  * Click **Filter** button, input or select filter conditions, check the filtered image bucket list.
+  * Click "**Filter**" button, input or select filter conditions, check the filtered image bucket list.
 Each user has a dedicated image bucket.
-  * Click **Columns** button，select the columns to be displayed in the list，by default it shows all columns
+  * Click "**Columns**" button，select the columns to be displayed in the list，by default it shows all columns

 {{% imgproc bucket_list Fit "1000x600" %}}
 image bucket list
 {{% /imgproc %}}

-* Check image list
+## Check images
-  * Click **Filter** button, input or select filter conditions, check the filtered image list.
+  * Click "**Filter**" button, input or select filter conditions, check the filtered image list.
-  * Click **Columns** button，select the columns to be displayed in the list，by default it shows all columns
+  * Click "**Columns**" button，select the columns to be displayed in the list，by default it shows all columns

 {{% imgproc image_list Fit "1000x600" %}}
 image list
 {{% /imgproc %}}

-* Add a public image, input or choose the following information:
+## Add a public image
+Input or choose the following information:
   * Input the name of the image, which is restricted to 2～64 characters.
   * Choose the file format of the image from the dropdown menu, which contains "raw", "qcow2" and "iso" file format
   * Choose the operation system's type from the dropdown menu.